corda/corda-docs-portal/README.md

 to run and serve the site on http://localhost:1313

-### CI/Jenkins
+## CI/Jenkins

 The `publish` target does everything and is intended to be run in the CI system (Jenkins), but can be run locally.
 It:

 * builds a Docker image with `hugo`
 * runs the `hugo` docker image to produce the site in `/public`
 * builds a Docker image of `nginx` containing the content of `/public`
-* attempts to `docker push` to whatever Docker regisitry *you are currenty logged in to
+* attempts to `docker push` to whatever Docker registry *you are currently logged in to.

 In principle, `docker push` should fail on your desktop at the final stage.

-As a developer your probably just want to run:
+As a developer your just want to run:

 ```
-make prod-docker-image
 make prod-docker-serve
 ```